joelmoxley/founder-playbook/IV. Team + Execution/05 - Ops - Legal/01 - Content - Best Practices/md/01 - Fenwick and West Legal Resource Guide.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This document by Fenwick and West serves as a legal overview guide for a startup, taking it from incorporation, to a liquidity event.
+This document by Fenwick and West serves as a legal overview guide for a startup, taking it from incorporation, to a liquidity event.
 It is not meant to be a replacement for legal advice, but rather a resource that provides overview of legal considerations when forming, growing, and selling your business.

 Credit: [Fenwick & West LLP](http://www.fenwick.com/pages/default.aspx)